-D. Bicycle Parking
+Bicycle Parking

-The Bicycle Master Plan also identified four locations in this sector plan area where short-term bicycle parking is needed.
-The plan confirms the recommendation for 300 long- and 100 shortterm bicycle parking spaces to be provided at the Forest Glen Metrorail Station.
+1. The Bicycle Master Plan also identified four locations in this sector plan area where short-term bicycle parking is needed.
+The plan confirms the recommendation for 300 long- and 100 short-term bicycle parking spaces to be provided at the Forest Glen Metrorail Station.
 It proposes the following to eliminate the area-wide deficit of short-term bicycle parking, particularly within the Montgomery Hills commercial district:

-Recommends against providing waivers for short-term bicycle parking to private development applicants, especially at the following locations:
+The sector plan recommends against providing waivers for short-term bicycle parking to private development applicants, especially at the following locations: